Redis for PCF

 These contrast with the older pre-provisioned service plans, which require operators to provision the service instances during installation and configuration through the service tile UI.

-The following table lists which services offer on-demand and pre-provisioned service plans:
+The following table lists which service tiles offer on-demand and pre-provisioned service plans:

 |Redis for PCF||Redis||Yes||Yes (shared-VM plan).
 Only recommended for test environments.|